dpsmith005/SCOMAlerts/README.md

 In order to turn the vent into an alert, the event must have a rule to detect the event and generate an alert.
 This MP takes advantage of this built-in functionality within SCOM.
 In the MP folder there is a Custom.Event.Alert.xml file that is a self contained management pack.
 Simply add this management pack to SCOM and check out the preconfigured rules.

 I have also included 3 management pack fragments for different node types.
 The application contains a parameter type.
 This type is used for the types of objects.
 The 3 types I have configured as Node, Windows, and Unix.
+Node is a network node type, not a cluster node.
 Each fragment is designed to work with a specific object type.

 ### return to website https://dpsmith005.github.io/